Balázs Nagy: 2021–2022 season

 Nagy formed a new partnership with Russian skater Maria Pavlova to represent his native Hungary.
-Making their debut at the Budapest Trophy, where they were seventh, they then competed twice on the Challenger series, finishing fifth at the 2021 CS Denis Ten Memorial Challenge and thirteenth at the 2021 CS Golden Spin of Zagreb.
+Making their debut at the Budapest Trophy, where they were seventh, they then competed twice on the Challenger series, finishing fifth at the 2021 Denis Ten Memorial Challenge and thirteenth at the 2021 CS Golden Spin of Zagreb.

-After winning the silver medal at the Hungarian Championships, Pavlova/Nagy made their debut at the European Championships, finishing eleventh.
+After winning the silver medal at the 2022 Four National Championships and the Hungarian Championships, Pavlova/Nagy made their debut at the European Championships, finishing eleventh.